duckdb/duckdb-web/docs/api/odbc/linux.md

 The `unixodbc_setup.sh` script aids the configuration of the DuckDB ODBC Driver.
 It is based on the unixODBC package that provides some commands to handle the ODBC setup and test like `odbcinst` and `isql`.

-In a terminal window, change to the `duckdb_odbc` directory, and run the following commands with level options `-u` or `-s` either to configure DuckDB ODBC.
+In a terminal window, change to the `duckdb_odbc` permanent directory, and run the following commands with level options `-u` or `-s` either to configure DuckDB ODBC.

 ## User-level ODBC setup (**-u**)